victorporof/Sublime-HTMLPrettify/README.md

     "all":
     {
-        // These rules apply to all HTML, CSS, JS and JSON files to be prettified
+        // These rules apply to any supported code that is going to be be prettified,
         // and have the lowest level of precedence (meaning any of the settings in
         // the 'html', 'css', 'js', 'json' and 'custom' categories override these).